FAQs from cities

 What is the Active Well-being Initiative?

-The Active Well-being Initiative is a non-profit organisation.
-It is supported by the International Olympic Committee and its standard and suite of tools are being aligned with the recommendations and guidelines of the WHO, UNESCO, ILO, UN Habitat and a host of other NGOs and sporting bodies, which have all expressed a deep interest in the proposed model.
-The Active Well-being Initiative was set up by two non-profit organisations, Evaleo and TAFISA.
+The Active Well-being Initiative is a unique platform designed to create and encourage international cooperation opportunities, integration and implementation strategies, established programmes and institutional models.
+The suite of tools are being aligned with the recommendations and guidelines of the WHO, UNESCO, IOC vision of active cities as a legacy of the Games, ILO, UN Habitat and a host of other NGOs and sporting bodies, which have all expressed a deep interest in the proposed model.
 Find out more at activewellbeing.org or follow the Active Well-being Initiative on Twitter @AWBInitiative

 What are the benefits of being a Global Active City?